 - 6 Advantages of Rowing for Losing Weight

-Rowing Machines Burn Calories
+Rowing Machine Exercise to Lose Weight: Burn Calories

-Does this apply to you?
-You are reasonably careful about your diet…..or maybe you don’t watch what you eat at all.
-Meanwhile that extra layer of fat you seem to have accumulated slowly gets bigger and bigger.
+Do you want to lose weight?
+You may be reasonably careful about your diet, or maybe you don’t watch what you eat at all.
+Meanwhile, that extra layer of fat you seem to have accumulated slowly gets bigger and bigger.

-Let’s stop being overweight for good!
+Get the weight loss you want, and stop being overweight for good!

-What Are Calories
+What Are Calories?

 Calories are units of energy.
-Our bodies need energy to perform day-to-day activities and come from the foods we eat.
+Our bodies need the energy to perform day-to-day activities and come from the foods we eat.

-Our metabolism burns calories by breaking down our food and transporting the nutrients to where they are needed: carbohydrates break down into glucose and sugars, fats into fatty acids and protein into amino acids.
+Our metabolism burns calories by breaking down our food and transporting the nutrients to where they are needed: carbohydrates break down into glucose and sugars, fats into fatty acids, and protein into amino acids.

 Our bodies then make a choice: use the food now for energy or store it to use later on.

 For reference, one pound of fat equates to 3,500 calories.
-This means that you can lose one pound of fat a week by burning an extra 500 calories a day.
+This means that you can lose one pound of fat (1) a week by burning an extra 500 calories a day.

-How Many Calories Are Burned Rowing on a Machine?
+How Many Calories Are Burned on a Rowing Machine?

-The number of calories that you burn from rowing is based on your diet plan, body weight and how hard you train:
+The number of calories that you burn from rowing is based on your diet plan, body weight, and how hard you train: